Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

 During the virtual classroom session, you will take a closer look at the content of the four mandatory modules through case studies, polls, group discussions and other activities.

-Real estate professionals who take the 2021 Legal Update course will learn key concepts related to contracts, finance and conflicts of interest.
-You will understand how real estate ownership, due diligence, assignments and human rights accommodations affect the professional services you provide to clients.
+Real estate professionals who take the 2022 Legal Update course will learn key concepts related to cybersecurity, conflicts of interest, and contracts.
+You will understand how real estate insurance, leases, and the Residential Tenancy Act affect the professional services you provide to clients.
+The Legal Update 2022 course also offers specific modules for Managing Brokers focusing on policies and procedures as well as oversight and supervision that occur within a brokerage.

 Legal Update is part of the mandatory continuing education that real estate professionals must complete in order to maintain their licence.
 The course format consists of two parts: a preparatory online component followed by a one-day classroom component.
 You can expect to complete online assessments and participate in classroom activities that are created to develop skills for your day-to-day practice.